DataDog/datadog-agent/docs/agent/secrets.md

 Your executable is executed by the Agent when fetching your secrets.
 The Datadog Agent runs using the `ddagentuser`.
 This user has no specific rights but is part of the `Performance Monitor Users` group.
-The password for this user is randomly generated at install time and os never saved anywhere.
+The password for this user is randomly generated at install time and is never saved anywhere.

 This means that your executable might work with your default user or development user but not when it's run by the Agent, as `ddagentuser` has more restricted rights.

 The easiest way to test your executable in the same conditions as the Agent is to update the password of the `ddagentuser` on your dev box.
-This way you will be able to authenticate as `ddagentuser` and run your executable in the same context the Agent would.
+This way you can authenticate as `ddagentuser` and run your executable in the same context the Agent would.

 To do so, follow those steps:
 1. Remove `ddagentuser` from the `Local Policies/User Rights Assignement/Deny